surniaulula/wpsso/readme.txt

 = 4.16.5 =

 (2010/11/14) Deprecated the redundant og:image:secure_url and og:video:secure_url meta tags (see changelog for details).
 Fixed duplicate variable names in the currency lookup methods.
 Fixed unnecessary type-casting in the WpssoSchema::organization_to_localbusiness() method argument.

-= 4.16.4 =

-(2010/11/03) Fixed an incorrectly named variable in WpssoMeta get_options_multi() that may have prevented some options from being properly cascaded.
-Added new methods for the WPSSO JSON add-on.